 By taking common-sense steps, you can reduce the likelihood that you will fall victim to tax-related ID theft.
 Protecting your Social Security number is the first step.
 Never carry your Social Security card with you; keep it in a secure place in your home.
 Be cautious in providing your Social Security number, and only supply it when absolutely necessary.

 Protect your digital information with the same diligence.
-Make sure that all of your computers and mobile devices are protected with sufficient anti-virus and anti-spamming software.
+Make sure that all your computers and mobile devices are protected with sufficient anti-virus and anti-spamming software.
 Use sufficiently complex passwords and change them regularly, do not use the same password for multiple accounts, and do not undercut your security by writing down all the passwords in a readily accessible area.
 Only transfer information using secure methods — avoid unsecure Wi-Fi connections or hot spots.

 These steps can help protect your personal information and foil potential tax fraud.
 For further suggestions on protective measures, see IRS Publication 4524, "Security Awareness for Taxpayers".